 Kisatchie, Slowinskii (\$70-\$80)

-These come from certain areas of Louisiana/Texas and are thought by many to be an intergrade between cornsnakes and emoryi ratsnakes.
-They have recently been classified as a separate species, Pantherophis slowinskii.
-Colors are in dark browns and grays and can look somewhat like very dark anerythristic cornsnakes.
+These come from certain areas of Louisiana/Texas and are thought by many to be an intergrade between cornsnakes and emoryi dark browns and grays and can look somewhat like very dark anerythristics.
 Cornsnakes cannot be het for Kisatchie.